akeneo/pim-docs/cookbook/notification/how_to_add_a_notification.rst

         requirements:
             id: \d+

-The optional route parameter will be :
+The optional route parameter will be:

 .. code-block:: php